Geochemistry: Subfields

+Data and cyberinfrastructure

+Modern geochemistry produces large tables of elemental and isotopic measurements whose reuse requires information about sampling location, geological context, analytical method, calibration and uncertainty.
+Relational data models allow measurements from different publications to be queried while preserving links among samples, analyses and bibliographic sources.

+Community data systems include EarthChem, which provides a repository for published datasets and federated access to synthesis databases such as the Petrological Database of the Ocean Floor, GEOROC and SedDB.
+Physical samples may be assigned an International Geo Sample Number, enabling analytical datasets and publications to refer unambiguously to the same specimen.
+Standardized metadata and dataset-level citations make it possible to reproduce geochemical compilations and update them as new analyses become available.

 Chemical elements

 The building blocks of materials are the chemical elements.
 These can be identified by their atomic number Z, which is the number of protons in the nucleus.
 An element can have more than one value for N, the number of neutrons in the nucleus.
 The sum of these is the mass number, which is roughly equal to the atomic mass.
 Atoms with the same atomic number but different neutron numbers are called isotopes.
 A given isotope is identified by a letter for the element preceded by a superscript for the mass number.
 For example, two common isotopes of chlorine are ^{35}Cl and ^{37}Cl.
 There are about 1700 known combinations of Z and N, of which only about 260 are stable.
 However, most of the unstable isotopes do not occur in nature.
 In geochemistry, stable isotopes are used to trace chemical pathways and reactions, while radioactive isotopes are primarily used to date samples.

 The chemical behavior of an atom – its affinity for other elements and the type of bonds it forms – is determined by the arrangement of electrons in orbitals, particularly the outermost (valence) electrons.
 These arrangements are reflected in the position of elements in the periodic table.
 Based on position, the elements fall into the broad groups of alkali metals, alkaline earth metals, transition metals, semi-metals (also known as metalloids), halogens, noble gases, lanthanides and actinides.

 Another useful classification scheme for geochemistry is the Goldschmidt classification, which places the elements into four main groups.
 Lithophiles combine easily with oxygen.
 These elements, which include Na, K, Si, Al, Ti, Mg and Ca, dominate in the Earth's crust, forming silicates and other oxides.
 Siderophile elements (Fe, Co, Ni, Pt, Re, Os) have an affinity for iron and tend to concentrate in the core.
 Chalcophile elements (Cu, Ag, Zn, Pb, S) form sulfides; and atmophile elements (O, N, H and noble gases) dominate the atmosphere.
 Within each group, some elements are refractory, remaining stable at high temperatures, while others are volatile, evaporating more easily, so heating can separate them.